ahdinosaur/conjig/README.md

 {
   "browserify": {
     "transform": [
-      [ "evalify", { "files": "config.js" } ]
+      "conjig/transform"
     ]
   }
 }
 ```

-then when you `require` your `config.js` file from within your browser code, it will be exported as only the evaluated object.
+then when you call `require('conjig')()` in the browser, it transforms to the result in node during compilation.

 ## license